COVID-19 (Coronavirus) Frequently Asked Questions

 The UK Government states you can receive an ‘isolation note’ by visiting NHS 111 online, rather than visiting a doctor.

-If you are struggling with new or exacerbated conditions/health issues linked to the pandemic and the government response to it, which means you are not signed off sick but are suffering from reduced productivity, you can apply for an extension to your funding under the ‘Health and Wellbeing’ category.
-Please see the Extensions section below for more details on the extension process.
+If you are struggling with new or exacerbated conditions/health issues linked to the pandemic and the government response to it, which means you are not signed off sick but are suffering from reduced productivity, please advise your supervisor and/or HEI Admin Lead immediately of your situation.

-Please also advise your supervisor and/or HEI admin of your situation.
-This way, if you do need support later on, or, are eligible for sick leave, we will have a record of things, which will make the process easier.
-We would also encourage you to refer to the advice from your HEI for Covid-19, for suggested wellbeing resources.
+This way, if you do need support later on as part of an extension request, or, are eligible for sick leave, we will have a record of things, which will make the process easier.
+We would also encourage you to refer to the advice from your HEI for COVID-19, for suggested wellbeing resources.
 Furthermore, many Researcher Development departments are signposting or creating resources.
 Please see the examples provided by the University of Edinburgh, as well as the advice provided by The Wellbeing Thesis.

 If your supervisor is working from home (self-isolating or your home institution’s campus is closed), then where feasible you should continue working with your supervisor via other means, e.g. email/phone call/video call.